 - Preheat the oven to 425F.

-- Slice the squash in half and remove the seeds, then peel it and chop into 1/2-inch cubes.
+- Chop the butternut squash into 1/2″ cubes (see the video instructions).
 In a large bowl, mix the butternut squash with the olive oil, garlic powder, kosher salt, and a few grinds of black pepper.
 Pour the vegetables onto a baking sheet lined with parchment paper or a silicon mat.
 Roast until tender, about 20 to 25 minutes.

-- To serve, place the squash on a platter and top with pickled onions and dollops of Greek yogurt.
+- To serve, place the roasted butternut squash on a platter and top with pickled onions and dollops of Greek yogurt.

 About the Authors